Pixel-Wise Contrastive Distillation: Experiments

 \subsection{Main Results}

+In \cref{tab:main_results}, we present the fine-tuning results of the following pre-training methods: supervised pre-training, SSL methods, previous competitive self-supervised distillation methods, and our PCD.
+We notice that PixPro \cite{pixpro} (a SSL method designed for dense prediction tasks) outperforms the self-supervised distillation methods on most tasks.
+This observation confirms our hypothesis that small models are \textit{difficult} to learn pixel-level knowledge from image-level pretext tasks, even with distillation signals, further justifying the necessity of our method.

-In \cref{tab:main_results}, we compare our PCD to the following competitive pre-training methods, supervised pre-training, SSL methods, and self-supervised distillation methods.
-Our PCD shows impressive generalization capacity: it outperforms all competitors on dense prediction tasks.
-We achieves $37.4$ AP$^\text{bbox}$ and $34.0$ AP$^\text{mask}$ on COCO using \mbox{Mask R-CNN} detector and \mbox{ResNet-18-FPN} backbone, emerging as the first pre-training method surpassing the supervised pre-trained model on this benchmark.
+Our PCD shows impressive generalization capacity: it surpasses all competitors on each dense prediction task.
+We achieves $37.4$ AP$^\text{bbox}$ and $34.0$ AP$^\text{mask}$ on COCO using the \mbox{Mask R-CNN} detector and the \mbox{ResNet-18-FPN} backbone, emerging as the first pre-training method exceeding the supervised pre-trained model on this benchmark.
 Under the linear probing protocol, our PCD also achieves decent top-1 accuracy ($65.1\%$), which makes PCD a well-rounded self-supervised distillation method.

 We notice that some competitors (\eg, supervised learning, \mbox{MoCo v2} \cite{mocov2}, and CompRess \cite{compress}) are pre-trained by asymmetric loss.
-Here, we provide a asymmetric variant of PCD to exclude the effect of loss symmetrization.
+Here, we provide an asymmetric variant of PCD to exclude the effect of loss symmetrization.
 The change is simple: we adopt the symmetric augmentation policy as per \cite{byol}, and sample one augmented view from each input image during training.
 Indeed, the symmetric loss endows PCD with better performance, but asymmetric variant still achieves the second best results on all tasks (marked as gray in \cref{tab:main_results}).
-PCD's \textit{nontrivial} advantages against other self-supervised distillation methods have confirmed the fact that \textit{pixel-level} distillation signals are the key to transferring knowledge conducive to dense prediction tasks.
+The \textit{nontrivial} advantages of PCD against other self-supervised distillation methods have confirmed the fact that pixel-level distillation signals are the key to transferring knowledge conducive to dense prediction tasks.